Jainy01/myweb/_pages/about.md

 Teaching
 ======
 I do Math/English private tutoring in my spare time.
-During my Bsc time, I have 5 elementary, 2 secondary, 1 high school and 2 over 30 yrs old lady.
+For 4 years of my Bsc time, I have 5 elementary, 2 secondary, 1 high school and 2 over 30 yrs old.

 Award and Certificate